 Loyal customers who make regular purchases tend to spend up to 33% more money when they do, resulting in higher customer lifetime value.
 They’re also 50% more likely to try new products than new customers due to mutual trust with your brand.
 A valued customer not only believes that your products are superior to competitors in the market, but that your company aligns with their needs and preferences.
 To satisfy existing customers, take note of their buying history and recommend related products to encourage future purchases.

 3. Free Word-Of-Mouth Advertising

-Customers that you retain provide valuable feedback, and it’s important that you listen.
-97% of consumers said they are somewhat likely to become more loyal to a company that implements their feedback, while 55% of consumers said they are not likely to continue being a customer of a company that ignores their feedback (Apptentive).
+Part of winning over customers is providing an exceptional customer experience, which requires listening.
+In past surveys, 97% of consumers said they are somewhat likely to become more loyal to a company that implements their feedback, while 55% of consumers said they’re not likely to continue being a customer of a company that ignores their feedback.

 5. Previous Customers Will Pay Premium Prices

 Repeat buyers are far less price-conscious than new leads because they’ve used your products before.
 This is especially true among millennials who would only switch brands if prices were at least 10% lower.
 About 70% of the younger age group also pays premium prices when perks (like free shipping) are offered in loyalty programs.
 Overall, many customers associate higher prices with quality service, so offering added benefits motivates them to keep coming back.